The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Step up to Premium trim and you get keyless go, heated front seats, a heated steering wheel, bi-xenon headlights and LED rear lights.
 This trim also adds a sat-nav, which includes free lifetime updates (including a list of charging points for the EV), an upgraded stereo and wireless phone charging, as well as Apple CarPlay and Android Auto compatibility.

-Up the ante to Premium SE trim, and you get all of the above plus ventilated leather front seats and power-adjustment with a memory setting for the driver’s seat.
+Up the ante to Premium SE trim, and you get all of the above plus ventilated leather front seats and power-adjustment, with a memory setting for the driver’s seat.

-If the majority of your motoring is conducted in city centres, the Ioniq is clearly worth considering, especially the EV version.
+If the majority of your driving is conducted in city centres, the Ioniq is clearly worth considering, especially the EV version.
 It provides low running costs for urbanites and low taxation for all, offering plenty of interior space, lots of standard kit and the convenience of an automatic gearbox.
 The Ioniq is also well finished, solidly built and attractively priced.
 For this type of money, it’s as good as hybrid-electric technology gets.